ddoodev/discordoo/README.md

 ## Release milestone
 A complete description of everything that must be in Discordoo to be released

-Release deadline: September 30, 2021
+Release deadline: October 30, 2021
 ### Sharding
 * [x] Implement sharding
 * [x] Shards spawning